Murdock222/twitterClone/README.md

 # twitterClone

-This is a Full react project that is based on the application of twitter
+This is a full Django project that is based on twitter.